-- Cash deposit or withdrawal of more than Rs.
-1 million in one transaction or in a series of transactions in one day in single account. - Cross border electronic or other transfer of more than Rs.
+- Cash deposit or withdrawal equal to or more than Rs.
+1 million in one transaction or in a series of transactions in one day in single account. - Cross border electronic or other transfer equal to or more than Rs.
 1 million by a customer in single or in a series of transactions in one day. - Exchange of foreign currency equivalent to 5 lakhs or more by a customer in one transaction or in a series of transactions in one day.